Normal Business Hours:

 East view over vineyards

-South Vineyard 2004
+Early South Vineyard 2004

 About the Owners

 Rich and Betsy Hill were both originally from New Jersey, and some may say they still have that eastern habit of always being on the go.
-Rich has nearly 30 years of experience in the chemical, ceramic, and polymers industry.
+Rich has over 40 years of experience in the chemical, ceramic, and polymers industry.
 He holds B.S. and M.Sc. engineering degrees from Rutgers University, and a doctorate degree in Materials Science from the University of Leoben, Austria.
-Betsy has nearly 25 years experience in the retail trade business, and was the originator and owner of several cookware stores over that timeframe.
+Betsy has nearly 25 years experience in the retail trade business, and was the originator and owner of several cookware stores over that time-frame.
 The businesses she started in New York and Ohio were successfully sold and remain as viable enterprises today

 In 1997 the Hill’s purchased the old Stoll farm in Parkman, Ohio.
 Rich (Dr. Hill) concentrated on gaining experience with growing grapes and making wine.
 Informational support from the Ohio Wine Growers Association and the state of Ohio’s winter short courses and the helpful staff of the OSU agricultural school and grape extension were instrumental in providing the basics of grape-growing and winemaking knowledge, along with reading, reading, and more reading.